ceztko/XMP-RNG-Schema/README.md

 - PDF/A-2 and PDF/A-3: [`ISO19005-2_3-XMP_Packet.rng`](https://gist.github.com/ceztko/7edd48fae7a9b80f2d089dd5f6aab304#file-iso19005-2_3-xmp_packet-rng)
 - PDF/A-4: [`ISO19005-4-XMP_Packet.rng`](https://gist.github.com/ceztko/7edd48fae7a9b80f2d089dd5f6aab304#file-iso19005-4-xmp_packet-rng)

+The schemas are meant to be used to actually validate XMP packets following the normalization procedure as explained in chapter 5 _"Canonical serialization of XMP"_ of [ISO 16684-2:2014](https://www.iso.org/standard/57422.html).

 ## Quickstart

 If you want to look at the template development follows the steps below: